Sinusitis and Nasal Polyps

 There are different types of Sinusitis can cause different degrees of discomfort.
 Those types are Acute, Chronic, and Recurrent.

 Acute Sinusitis can come about when a cold virus is contracted; however, it can be caused by something noninfectious as well.
 It is declared Acute if the symptoms last no longer than four weeks long.
 Most cases include minor short-term infections including the common cold.
 Rarely, a bacterial infection may develop, but for most symptoms go away within a week to 10 days.

-If any of your symptoms last for more than 12 weeks, it is referred to as chronic sinusitis.
+If any of those symptoms last for more than 12 weeks, it is referred to as chronic sinusitis.
 This condition intervenes with drainage and also causes buildup with mucus.
-Common causes may include nasal polyps and a deviated nasal septum.
+Common causes may include nasal polyps, an abnormal growth inside the nose that creates a blockage, and a deviated nasal septum.

-A rarer condition, recurrent rhinosinusitis occurs sporadically throughout the year, usually containing 4 or more episodes per year with seven days duration.
-Unlike other similar conditions, recurrent rhinosinusitis notably is absent of signs and symptoms.
+A rarer condition, Recurrent Sinusitis occurs sporadically throughout the year, usually containing 4 or more episodes per year with seven days duration.
+Unlike other similar conditions, Recurrent Sinusitis notably is absent of signs and symptoms.

 Risk for Sinusitis

 - A nasal passage abnormality

 - Aspirin sensitivity